 Reminiscent of old school (man I am dating myself) internet chat rooms where a group of various strangers could join an open room and talk about whatever subject tickles their fancy, Clubhouse is an unmoderated series of voice chat “club rooms” that anyone can join.

-Sitting at 3 million subscribers as of the beginning of February, the app gained notoriety because it was invite-only and populated by celebrities, influencers, and even tech moguls like Elon Musk and Mark Zuckerberg.
+Sitting at 3 million subscribers as of the beginning of February and 10 million by the end of that month, the app gained notoriety because it was invite-only and populated by celebrities, influencers, and even tech moguls like Elon Musk and Mark Zuckerberg.
 Like a mix between a live podcast, a Reddit board, and talkback radio where all the chats disappear once the conversation is over, this app poses great strides forward in social connectedness but also risks that the creators may not have foreseen.

 What are the dangers?

 Clubhouse seems, at first glance, a pretty low-risk platform, especially, given that the platform is not archiving or recording the audio interactions.
 But, just because the platform does not facilitate retaining audio files does not mean that the participants cannot do so themselves, or worse yet make a claim about what was shared without proof to back it up.

 While the platform is “invite only,” any person who is a member can invite a certain number of new users based upon engagement with the app and there are no clear limitations on who the invitees might be.
 The invite-only nature has driven interest in the application far disproportionate to its three million users.

 Designed to be more free-flowing and less of an echo chamber than legacy platforms, Clubhouse lets users freely drop in and out of any room.
 People in the chatrooms often feel as comfortable as if they are talking with a close group of friends, but the attendees often span the globe and can number in the hundreds or thousands in a single room.
 Any person can use their laptop or mobile phone to capture audio or share what is said in the room.
 Depending on the topic this could easily become digital evidence in a case.